iperkeno/KBS/notes.md

 Doxigen does not support tcl anymore.
 TODO: doxygen: remove action related to doxigen
 TODO: doxygen: remove doxygen from help
-TODO: doxygen: substitute with a tcl script for generating a markdown documentation
+TODO: doxygen: substitute with a tcl script for generating a markdown documentation, conside RUFF!

 ## Tcl-Pkg

 Sarnold offers ...

 What : Tcl-Pkg
 Where : http://sourceforge.net/projects/tcl-pkg
 Dependencies : Tcl/Tk 8.4, BWidget 1.7, TclXml 2.6
 Description : Tcl-Pkg is a sort of client-server online Tcl package repository browser.
 The purpose of this software is to access package data via a distributed (as in distributed computing) sort of repository.
 Then, with simple Internet access and a Web browser, users download static or even dynamically generated up-to-date information in XML files and are able to view the resources or their favorite Tcl-related software, packages and extensions.

 Currently at version 0.5.3
 Updated: 11/2006
 Contact: <stephanearnold@yahoo.fr> & <sarnold75@users.sourceforge.net>

-## a package fwtching script
+## a package fetching script
 https://wiki.tcl-lang.org/page/A+Tcl+repository

 http://prdownloads.sourceforge.net/tcl/tcl9.0b1-src.tar.gz